jnilla/joomla-request-batcher/README.md

 Jnilla.Joomla.RequestBatcher.setDebug(true);
 ```

 Set how often the batches will be send.
 6 Seconds by default.
+Set to 0 to disable interval.

 ```
 Jnilla.Joomla.RequestBatcher.setBatchInterval(3);